easycheaplife/server_framework/README.md

 server_framework
 ================

-a c++ server framework for mobile game
+a c++ server framework for mobile game which uses tinynet,google protobuf,mongodb and so on.